tmmsagheer/debug_cleanup_tools/README.md

 # debug_cleanup_tools

-A repository of lightweight, standalone Python utility scripts designed for data debugging, structural inspection, and workflow cleanup.
+A repository of lightweight, standalone Python utility scripts designed for data debugging, structural inspection, and workflow cleanup for n8n based stock analysis.
 These tools are built to help quickly identify schema anomalies, hidden data quality issues, and structural inconsistencies in various datasets.

 ## 📦 Prerequisites